Tight Pennsylvania GOP Senate race; Mastriano wins gov nod

 In another of the night's closely watched races, John Fetterman, days after a stroke sent him to the hospital, easily won Pennsylvania’s Democratic Senate primary — notching a major victory for his party’s left flank.

-Fetterman's opponent in the fall wasn't yet clear as Pennsylvania’s GOP Senate contest was too early to call.
-Oz, a celebrity heart surgeon, and McCormick, who resigned in January as the CEO of Bridgewater Associates, one of the largest hedge funds in the world, were in an exceptionally tight race.
-Commentator Kathy Barnette, who had appeared to be gaining late momentum, was trailing.
+Fetterman's opponent in the fall wasn't yet clear.
+Oz, the celebrity surgeon, and McCormick, who resigned in January as the CEO of Bridgewater Associates, one of the largest hedge funds in the world, were in an exceptionally tight race.
+Commentator Kathy Barnette, who had appeared to be gaining late momentum in the race, was trailing.

+“We’re not gonna have a result tonight,” Oz said shortly before midnight, before vowing to Trump, “I will make you proud.”

+McCormick struck a similar tone, saying mail-in ballots have yet to be counted: “We’re not going to have resolution tonight.”

 Tuesday marked the busiest night of the nascent primary season, with contests also being waged in Kentucky, Oregon and Idaho.
 Both parties are choosing candidates to enter the fall general election, when control of Congress, governor’s mansions and key elections posts are up for grabs.